Oxycodone: United States

 Oxycodone is the most widely recreationally used opioid in America.
 In the United States, more than 12 million people use opioid drugs recreationally.
 The U.S. Department of Health and Human Services estimates that about 11 million people in the U.S. consume oxycodone in a non-medical way annually.

 Opioids were responsible for 49,000 of the 72,000 drug overdose deaths in the U.S. in 2017.
 In 2007, about 42,800 emergency room visits occurred due to "episodes" involving oxycodone.
 In 2008, recreational use of oxycodone and hydrocodone was involved in 14,800 deaths.
 Some of the cases were due to overdoses of the acetaminophen component, resulting in fatal liver damage.

-In September 2013, the FDA released new labeling guidelines for long acting and extended release opioids requiring manufacturers to remove moderate pain as indication for use, instead stating the drug is for "pain severe enough to require daily, around-the-clock, long term opioid treatment".
-The updated labeling will not restrict physicians from prescribing opioids for moderate, as needed use.
+In September 2013, the US Food and Drug Administration (FDA) released updated labeling guidelines for long-acting and extended-release opioids requiring manufacturers to remove moderate pain as an indication for use, instead stating the drug is for "pain severe enough to require daily, around-the-clock, long term opioid treatment".
+The updated labeling does not restrict physicians from prescribing opioids for moderate pain, as needed.

 Reformulated OxyContin is causing some recreational users to change to heroin, which is cheaper and easier to obtain.